Skip to main content

 How the partnership works

 We're opening this offering to investors known as Limited Partners (LPs), and we'll be the General Partner (GP).
 We manage everything and send annual reports.
-LPs receive a guaranteed 8% preferred return per year, paid quarterly, before the GP receives any compensation.
+Subject to available cash flow, LPs are entitled to an 8% preferred return, cumulative and non-compounding, targeted to be distributed quarterly before the GP receives promote distributions.
+The preferred return is a priority of distribution; it is not a guaranteed payment.

 Returns & tax treatment

 At year-end LPs receive a Form K-1 for tax reporting and participate in real estate's tax benefits including depreciation.
-We're targeting an average 13.5% annual return (a levered IRR) and a 1.78x equity multiple — i.e. returning roughly 178% of what you invest, including the eventual sale.
+We're targeting an average 16.3% annual return (a levered IRR) and a 1.89x equity multiple (LP-level, base case), inclusive of the eventual sale.
+These are sponsor underwriting targets and are not guarantees.

 Logistics